google/guetzli/README.md

-# butteraugli

-> A tool for measuring differences between images
+# butteraugli -- a tool for measuring differences between images

-## Introduction
+## introduction

 Butteraugli is a project that estimates the psychovisual similarity of two images.
 It gives a score for the images that is reliable in the domain of